Frequently Asked Questions

 Please reach out to us!
 We’d love to help you plan and practice your audition/understand the differences (and similarities) between opera and musical theater or concert performance.
 We occasionally hold audition workshops as well.

-Chris Yoon is a junior studying Music and Computer Science.
+Chris Yoon is a studying Music and Computer Science.
 His first show with SLOCo was as Assistant Music Director of Don Giovanni.
-Most recently, he music directed Speed Dating Tonight, a comic one act opera! and is currently assistant music directing The Ballad of Baby Doe and associate music directing Ragtime.
+Most recently, he was the executive producer and music director of SLOCo's Phantom of the Opera.
 Chris enjoys collaborating with talented vocalists and instrumentalists to help build a burgeoning light opera community at Stanford.